Particular/docs.particular.net/transports/upgrades/rabbitmq-classic-to-quorum-migration.md

 * RabbitMQ - Direct routing topology (classic queues)
 * RabbitMQ - Direct routing topology (quorum queues)

 Updating an instance using the conventional routing topology will automatically update the ServiceControl transport to "RabbitMQ - Conventional routing topology (classic queues)".
-However, because the error, audit, and ServiceControl queues have already been migrated, the transport will need to be modified to use quorum queues, which can only be done by manually editing the configuration file.

 To get started, download the latest version of ServiceControl from the [downloads page](https://particular.net/downloads) and install it.
+Then, update each instance to the latest version.

+### Step 4: Migrate audit and error queues

+Use the [`queue migrate-to-quorum`](/transports/rabbitmq/operations-scripting.md#queue-migrate-to-quorum) command provided by the command line tool to migrate all audit and error queues to quorum queues.

+### Step 5: Migrate ServiceControl queues

+Use the [`queue migrate-to-quorum`](/transports/rabbitmq/operations-scripting.md#queue-migrate-to-quorum) command provided by the command line tool to migrate all ServiceControl queues (such as `Particular.ServiceControl`) to quorum queues.

+### Step 6: Change the transport of the ServiceControl instances

+Now that the error, audit, and ServiceControl queues have been migrated, the transport of each ServiceControl instance will need to be modified to use quorum queues, which can only be done by manually editing the configuration file.

-Then, open ServiceControl Management Utility.
+To get started, open ServiceControl Management Utility.

 For each deployed ServiceControl instance:

-1. Update the instance to version 4.23.0.
 1. Under **Installation Path**, click **Browse**.
 1. In the Explorer window that appears, locate and edit the **ServiceControl.exe.config** file.
 1. Change the value of the `ServiceControl/TransportType` setting to `ServiceControl.Transports.RabbitMQ.RabbitMQQuorumConventionalRoutingTransportCustomization, ServiceControl.Transports.RabbitMQ`.
 1. In ServiceControl Management Utility, start the instance.

-### Step 7: Update endpoints
+### Step 7: Migrate endpoints

+Endpoints can now be migrated to use quorum queues as their input queues on a per-endpoint basis.

+For each endpoint:

-Update each endpoint to use NServiceBus.RabbitMQ 7.0.0.
-As part of this upgrade, set the [queue type](/transports/rabbitmq/routing-topology.md#controlling-queue-type) to use classic queues.
+1. Update to NServiceBus.RabbitMQ 7.0.0.
+1. In the endpoint configuration code, set the [queue type](/transports/rabbitmq/routing-topology.md#controlling-queue-type) to use quorum queues.

-The goal of this upgrade is to migrate delayed messages to the new delay infrastructure.
-Updating the endpoint's input queues to use quorum queues can come later.
+1. Use the [`queue migrate-to-quorum`](/transports/rabbitmq/operations-scripting.md#queue-migrate-to-quorum) command provided by the command line tool to migrate all queues used by the endpoint to quorum queues.
+In addition to the queue with the same name as the endpoint, there may be queues named according to the pattern `{EndpointName}-{Discriminator}` which also need to be migrated.
+1. Deploy the new version of the endpoint code.

 ## Step 8: Migrate delayed messages